Hullow/42/Fdf/Journal-Fdf.md

 	we also free it as one block of memory, instead of character by character, even though the type is a 2d array, which allows us to access it using a double index: ret[i][j].
 So char ***split is only freed by two calls to free: for each split i.e. each split[line], and globally with free(split)
+- All good, memory partly looked at (need to test systematically with leaks), but projection problem with pentenegpos....need different projection algo it seems